dfvalero/from-legacy-to-the-future/step1/readme.md

 - Easy to overwrite variables, methods.
 - CSS not clear and not scoped.
 - No clear entry points.
+- No controlled scripts all over the place.

 ## Pros